TonyGenova/MachineLearningNotes/README.md

 #### Decision Tree
  - series of True/False questions developed by the code to get to an end decision
+#### Random Forest
+ - Uses a series of trees, decision made by averaging predictions of each tree

 ##### Support Vector Machine (SVM)
 Good outline: